 Example of Oath

-“I (name) swear by Almighty God that on becoming a British citizen I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth II, Her Heirs and Successors according to law”.
+“I (name) swear by Almighty God that on becoming a British citizen I will be faithful and bear true allegiance to His Majesty King Charles III, His Heirs and Successors according to law”.

 Example of Affirmation

-“I (name) do solemnly, sincerely and truly declare and affirm that on becoming a British citizen I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth II, her Heirs and Successors according to law.”
+“I (name) do solemnly, sincerely and truly declare and affirm that on becoming a British citizen I will be faithful and bear true allegiance to His Majesty King Charles III, His Heirs and Successors according to law.”

 Example of Pledge